Making money online is doable for anyone but requires hard work. Are you up for the task?

 Divide that by 100 visitors and that gives a value of £200 per lead sent.
 Using this information, we could then agree on a fee for each lead I send thereafter (or a just a simple monthly charge).

 Using the figures above, my fee could be 10% or £20 per lead giving me £2,000 per month (£20 x 100 leads).

-All I need to do is build a website (remember, you get 50 hosted at Wealthy Affiliate), build a Facebook page (optional) and simply do what I do with all my other websites.
+All I need to do is build a website, build a Facebook page (optional) and simply do what I do with all my other websites.
 Get traffic to it.